 Hi, I'm Wendy.
-I'm a designer currently studying at New York University's Interactive Telecommunications Program.
+I'm a designer recently graduated from New York University's Interactive Telecommunications Program.
 I'm interested in designing interactive experiences that engage people in thinking about changes in our climate, natural and urban environments.
 I'd love to collaborate if we share similar interests - drop me a message!

 <aside> 📧 Email